Toranam: Types

-Another thoranam is Maavilai Thoranam made up of mango tree leaves which are tied up on the main door of a temple or house for auspicious occasions.
+Another thoranam is Maavilai Toranams made up of mango tree leaves which are tied up on the main door of a temple or house for auspicious occasions.
 Mango leaves are considered to be a good disinfectant and they purify the air, which helps when there is a gathering of people for festivals are other positive occasions.

 Veppilai thoranam is made up of Neem leaves.
 The words veepam (neem) + ilai(leaf) equal the word veppilai.
 Neem is considered to be a very good disinfectant for various diseases such as smallpox and mysterious fevers, especially during the summer season.
-In Tamil nadu the Amman(Paarvathi) festivals were celebrated during summer and neem leaves are very prominently hung in temples, houses and streets.
+In Tamil nadu the Amman festivals were celebrated during summer and neem leaves are very prominently hung in temples, houses, and streets.